Quantum geometry and bounds on dissipation in slowly driven quantum systems: Abstract

 \section{Abstract}

-We show that heat production in slowly driven quantum systems is linked to the topological structure of the driving protocol through the Fubini-Study tensor.
-Analyzing a minimal model of a spin weakly coupled to a heat bath, we find that dissipation is controlled by the quantum metric and a ``quality factor" characterizing the spin's precession.
-Utilizing these findings, we establish lower bounds on the heating rate in two-tone protocols, such as those employed in topological frequency converters.
-Notably, these bounds are determined by the topology of the protocol, independent of its microscopic details.
-Our results bridge topological phenomena and energy dissipation in slowly driven quantum systems, providing a design principle for optimal driving protocols.
+We show that energy dissipation in slowly-driven, Markovian quantum systems at low temperature is linked to the geometry of the driving protocol through the quantum (or Fubini-Study) metric.
+Utilizing these findings, we establish lower bounds on dissipation rates in two-tone protocols, such as those employed for topological frequency conversion.
+Notably, in appropriate limits these bounds are only determined by the topology of the protocol and an effective quality factor of the system-bath coupling.
+Our results bridge topological and geometric phenomena with energy dissipation in open quantum systems, and further provide design principles for optimal driving protocols.

-Heating is a ubiquitous non-equilibrium phenomenon that influences a broad range of systems, including quantum computation platforms, semiconductor devices, and mesoscopic setups.
-In closed, driven quantum many-body systems, heating manifests through the growth of entanglement entropy, resulting in volume-law entangled states that are akin to infinite temperature states in equilibrium~\cite{DAlessio2014,Lazarides2014,Kaufman2016}.
-Typically lacking distinctive features, these states are generally considered undesirable.

-Heating can be suppressed in systems possessing a macroscopic number of local integrals of motion, such as in the many-body localized phase~\cite{Lazarides2015,Ponte2015,Nandkishore2015,Abanin2016,Altman2018,Abanin2019}, or prepared in a dynamically obstructed state characterized by quantum many-body scar~\cite{Lin2020,Serbyn2021,Moudgalya2022,Chandran2023}.
-On the other hand, certain types of drives can give rise to long-lived quasi-steady states, both in high and low frequency regimes~\cite{Abanin2015,Abanin2017,Abanin2017a,Lindner2017,Esin2022,Ho2023}.
-In the quasi-adiabatic regime, heating occurs due to diabatic corrections~\cite{Polkovnikov2011,Kolodrubetz2017} which can be mitigated by incorporating counter-diabatic terms that counteract excitations~\cite{Campo2013,Sels2017,Claeys2019} and through drive-engineering techniques known as shortcuts to adiabaticity~\cite{Chen2010,GueryOdelin2019}.

-A different approach consists of coupling the system to a low-temperature heat bath, maintaining the system in a low-entropy steady state.
-Such steady states can have exotic features with no equilibrium analogues~\cite{Iadecola2015,Deghani2015,Seetharam2015,Rudner2019,Sato2019,Esin2020,Nuske2020,Esin2021}.
-To stabilize a low-entropy steady state, the bath must be capable of continuously absorbing the heat generated by the drive.
-Therefore, controlling heat production is crucial to maintain its constant flow.
-In this work, our primary objective is to evaluate the steady-state energy flow from a slowly-driven system to the heat bath.

-In the quasi-adiabatic regime, time evolution is governed by the quantum geometry of the wavefunction~\cite{Xiao2010, Avron2010, Avron2011, Avron2012, Kolodrubetz2013,Ludovico2016,Bleu2018,Bukov2019,Bhandari2020,Morimoto2023}.
-The corresponding heating rate can be found by evaluating an action along a trajectory in parameter space controlled by the ``dissipation metric''~\cite{Sivak2012,Zulkowski2015,Scandi2019,Abiuso2020,Bhandari2020,Loutchko2022}.
-Here, we establish a connection between the dissipation metric and the quantum metric~\cite{Provost1980}.
-We then exploit inequality relations between the quantum metric and Berry curvature~\cite{Provost1980,Ozawa2021,Graf2021} to establish a ``topological'' bound on heating rates in two-tone protocols~\cite{Martin2017}.
-While heating is affected by the details of the driving protocol, its lower bound depends only on the topological features of the protocol and the quality factor of the system-bath coupling.